Nobody wants it to happen - a pet emergency.

-Whether you're caring for your own or housesitting and pet-sitting others', preparedness is key to saving a life.
+Whether you're caring for your own pets or pet sitting others', preparedness is key to saving a life.

-So, from a vet tech, here are some basic tips on how to be prepared, what to check, and what to do in a pet emergency.
+So, from a vet tech, here are some tips on how to be prepared, what to check, and what to do in a pet emergency.

 be prepared: details to have on hand

-If pet-sitting, have the pet owners' contact info and emergency contact info on hand, and the regular veterinarian and emergency vet info, both the hospital address and phone number and/or house call vet and phone number.
+If pet sitting, have the pet owners' contact info and emergency contact info on hand, and the regular veterinarian and emergency vet info, both the hospital address and phone number and/or house call vet and phone number.

 Get all pets' documents with last recorded weight, medical records, vaccination history, background, and all current medications and supplements.

 A veterinarian may instruct you to treat minor emergencies at home if possible.

 For example, if a pet has an allergic reaction, you may have to give an antihistamine like diphenhydramine (benadryl).

 Have a transport plan in place, such as a transport method and a route planned out, and transport devices such as leash, carrier, and/or muzzle.

-Ensure there is a payment plan established for the vet.
-Whether it's an open account at the vet, invoicing or direct payment, or a pet insurance plan.
+Ensure there is a payment plan established for the vet - whether it's an open account at the vet, invoicing or direct payment, or a pet insurance plan.

 It's also a good idea to have the pet owner sign a release of treatment form because if it's not your pet, sometimes they also can't administer treatment without authorization from the owner.